The archive

 The donor-advised fund

-Donor-advised funds hold $234 billion and growing.
-They're the fastest-growing vehicle in philanthropy.
-Here's what they are, when they make sense, and the controversy.
+Donor-advised funds hold $234 billion and growing, the fastest-growing vehicle in philanthropy.
+What they are, when they make sense, and the controversy.

 28 April 2026 · 7 min read